 Heat the material according to the manufacturer’s recommendation.
 Consider the first gallon (4 L) of material that flows out of the applicator wand at the start of the day spoil, and discard it into a container so designated.

-After cleaning, place the backer rod in the sawed joints, then immediately seal the joints with hot-poured sealant applied through a nozzle project into the sawed joint, filling from the bottom up.
+After cleaning, place the backer rod in the sawed joints, then immediately seal the joints with hot-poured sealant applied through a nozzle projected into the sawed joint, filling from the bottom up.
 Ensure that the seal completely fills the joint such that after cooling, the level of the seal is not greater than 1/8 inch (3 mm) below the pavement surface.
 Fill any depression in the seal greater then 3/16 inch (5 mm) to the specified limit by adding additional hot poured sealant.
+Do not overfill the joints.
 Take care in the sealing of the joints so that the final appearance will present a neat line.